Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

 ## Set-up and Execution

-Set all the env variables of the `.env` file within the `docker` directory.
 Each example is dockerised to facilitate their deployment and execution within a production environment.
-The execution of the aforementioned Connectors is facilitated through the use of `make` commands as follows (replace `<connector>` with one between `publisher`/`follower`/`synthesiser`):
+The execution of the aforementioned Connectors is facilitated through the use of `make` commands.

-- `make example-<connector>-run`: builds and executes a service of the Connector;
-- `make example-<connector>-run-detached`: same as above, in detached mode;
-- `make example-<connector>-logs`: used to see the connector's logs;
-- `make example-<connector>-down`: stops and removes the connector's containers and networks.
-- `example-all-run`: builds and executes a service of **all** Connectors;
-- `example-all-down`: stops and removes **all** connector's containers and networks.

 ## Best Practices